inesusvet/music-aspects-talk/PITCHME.md

 ### Phrasing
 > Utilizing singing, breathing and imagination to create more natural, more musical phrases.

-And the composition.
-Think about it.
-It combines different parts into one piece.
+Which parts we want to join into one piece?
+In which order?
 I believe that those parts and it's relations could be clearly outlined for better harmony.